HomeWeight Management & NutritionDiabetes5 Ways to Reduce or Even Reverse Diabetes

 4. Eat healthy foods most of the time.
 Eat smaller portions to reduce the amount of calories you eat each day to help you lose weight.
 Choosing foods with less fat is another way to reduce calories.
 Drink water instead of sweetened beverages.
 Avoid grocery shopping on an empty stomach.
 Make a list before you go to the store.
 Read food labels.
 Choose foods low in saturated fats, trans fats, cholesterol, salt (sodium), and added sugars.

 5. Be patient with yourself.
 Work on adding one new healthy habit until you have mastered your way through to better habits and better results.
-It takes time, so remain diligent and patient; it will pay off!
+It takes time, so remain diligent and patient—it will pay off!

-Visit us online to find a primary care provider near you.
+Find a primary care provider near you

 About Emory Healthcare